MS-Human-700

 Key Contributions:

-• Hierarchical model-based control for high-dimensional systems
+• Hierarchical model-based framework optimized for high-dimensional control.

-• Zero-shot and near-real-time control capabilities
+• Zero-shot generalization and near-real-time performance capabilities.

-• Morphology-aware proportional controller for robust coordination
+• Morphology-aware proportional controller for stable and robust coordination.

 ×